austinvhuang/pytorch-sqlite/README.md

 qualifying.txt.gz
 ```

-2. Construct a sqlite file by running `ingest_netflix.py`
+### 2. Run `ingest_netflix.py` to construct a sqlite db

 Note this can take a while to run as it iterates over ~ 600MB of `combined_data_*.txt.gz` files and writes out a sqlite file.
+Writing the sqlite file in particular takes a while.

-The sqlite files is written to `./data/interim/netflix.db` and is roughly 9.6GB
+The sqlite files is written to `./data/interim/netflix.db` and is roughly 9.6GB.

-3. Run `netflix_run.py` to demo use of pytorch with the sqlite wrapper.
+### 3. Run `netflix_run.py` to demo use of pytorch with the sqlite wrapper.

 `netflix_run.py` is the main execution path and uses a few helper files: